What is List Filtering?

 When dealing with large sets of data, it's more efficient to operate in bulk.
 Authorization as a service products typically achieve this by centralizing your authorization data in the service.
 This works, but if your users have access to millions of resources, it may be inefficient to fetch all of those IDs from the authorization service.

-Because of this, Oso Cloud also supports a decentralized approach to list filtering, which allows you to keep some of your application data in your application database.
+Because of this, Oso Cloud also supports a local approach to list filtering, which allows you to keep some of your application data in your application database.
 This reduces the amount of data that you have to fetch from Oso Cloud to filter lists.
 It also makes it easier to manage your data, since less of it has to be synchronized to Oso Cloud.

 You can use whichever approach best fits your application and your organization.
-Read the following docs for detailed instructions:
+Read the following for detailed instructions:

 Oso Cloud's list API can efficiently perform authorization checks over collections of data that is stored in Oso Cloud.
 The list API flattens the naive iterative approach into a single request: "What is the set of repositories that the user is allowed to see?"
 The response is a list of IDs of authorized resources (repositories, in this case) that can then be loaded from the database in one fell swoop.
 Once you have fetched the list of authorized IDs from Oso Cloud, you can plug them into a SQL query in your application code to return the filtered data you ultimately want to display to your user.